 Also, consider how you might use some of the scraps:

-- You may choose to use some to fill-in some bare spots for the quilt.
+- You may choose to use some to fill in some bare spots for the quilt.
 Otherwise, large scraps make dust cloths and cleaning rags.

-- The ribbed necks can used as headbands to keep your hair out of your face when you're washing your face.
-I do this when we go camping or other travel.
+- The ribbed necks can be used as headbands to keep your hair out of your face when you're washing your face.
+I do this when we go camping or on other travel.
 Then I don't have to worry about losing it.

-- The hems of the sleeves and of the shirt bottom can be used on other sewing projects if you're crafty that way.
+- The hems of the sleeves and the shirt bottom can be used on other sewing projects if you're crafty that way.

-Decide the Border of the Squares
+Step 3: Decide the Border of the Squares

 Choose whatever will work for you.
-Since all the pieces are (generally) a light-weight knit, choose at least a mid-weight woven to keep the shape when finished, and also to help from shifting during sewing.
+Since all the pieces are (generally) a light-weight knit, choose at least a mid-weight woven to keep the shape when finished and also to help from shifting during sewing.

-Arrange the Pieces
+Step 4: Arrange the Pieces

 If you look in the photo below, you will see I pieced three of those cut-outs into one piece before adding the denim border around all of them—the gray, pink, and blue pieces in the bottom right corner.
 These three then became one piece.

 I did something similar with other pieces—basically piecing smaller pieces together, some with a small internal border, some without.
 These pieced-pieces then began to take on a rectangular shape of a similar size.
 I saw that any difference in sizes could be adjusted with the denim borders around each final piece/section.

 You may also have odd-sized or odd-shaped pieces.
 That's okay.
-Square them up with other cut pieces, or with border fabric.
+Square them up with other cut pieces or with border fabric.
 They can all work out.

 I needed to do something with the USC piece, where he graduated with a degree in Cinematic Arts.
 (Yes, we're proud parents).

 This "USC" emblem was very small.
 To make it useful, I put a couple of special borders around it using the colors of USC—Gold and Cardinal.
 Since I had decided to incorporate this piece with the front and back of a black t-shirt, I added a wider black border with a final gold border to make it stand out.
-I sewed this in-between the black pieces making one large piece that then has the denim border.
+I sewed this in between the black pieces making one large piece that then has the denim border.